Skip to main content

 Primary Care Practice & Weight Loss Specialist located in Newburyport, MA

 Patients suffering from depression deserve compassionate and goal-oriented treatment from the providers at Seacoast Medical Associates have extensive experience in treating patients with depression and anxiety through traditional Pharmacological therapy.
 Our providers serve patients in and around Newburyport, Massachusetts.
 Extended appointment times allow for adequate discussion and ensure patients leave with all of their questions answered.
-Dr. Navarra also offers Ketamine therapy for the treatment of medication resistant depression and anxiety through the Brain Mind Institute.

 Depression Q & A